Ideas for Your Next Cheese Plate from the Formaggio Kitchen Cheesemongers

 Do you have any revolutionary pairings for cheese?
 Let us know in the comments!

-Beth Wittenstein is a cheesemonger at Formaggio South End and Online Media Manager for Formaggio Kitchen Cambridge.
+Author, Beth Wittenstein is a cheesemonger at Formaggio South End and Online Media Manager for Formaggio Kitchen Cambridge.
 When she isn’t taking photos of cheese, you can find her making intricate confections in her kitchen.